MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 ## UI elements properties

-To manage a UI element’s selectors, right-click on the element and select **Edit selector**.
+To manage a UI element’s selectors, right-click on the element and select **Edit**.
 This option brings up the Selector builder, where the selector can be edited with a visual editor.

 ![Screenshot of the visual selector builder.](./media/ui-elements/visual-selector-editor.png)

-To manually enter the selector’s value, toggle off Visual editor, and the text value of the selector will become editable.
+To manually enter the selector’s value, enable the **Text editor** toggle button, and the text value of the selector will become editable.
 You can find more information about selectors in [Build a custom selector](build-custom-selectors.md).

 ![Screenshot of the manual selector builder.](./media/ui-elements/manual-selector-editor.png)